ng-dst/cng-crypto-utils/USAGE.md

-# Cryptography Utilities (CU) Usage Guide
+# CU Usage

-CU accepts a variety of command line arguments to perform different operations.
 Here's a brief overview of the available commands and their usage:

 - `encrypt <in_file> <key_file>`: Encrypts the input file using the key provided in the key file.
 - `decrypt <in_file> <key_file>`: Decrypts the input file using the key provided in the key file.